 We wanted to add GPSDO frequency control to the Icom IC-9700 Transceiver in our Portable Satellite Station 4.1 station.
-Icom just released a version 1.11 firmware update for the IC-9700 which makes this possible.
+Icom just released a version 1.11 firmware update for the IC-9700, which makes this possible.

-The GPSDO is connected to the 10 MHz reference input on the back of the IC-9700 with a BNC to SMA cable and the GPSDO is powered via a USB connection to our iMac.
-We configured the GPSDO output frequency to 10 Mhz and for an output level of +7.7dBm (drive setting 8mA).
+The GPSDO is connected to the 10 MHz reference input on the back of the IC-9700 with a BNC to SMA cable, and the GPSDO is powered via a USB connection to our iMac.
+We configured the GPSDO output frequency to 10 Mhz for an output level of +7.7dBm (drive setting 8mA).
 We also added a 20 dB pad in line with the GPSDO output to better match the drive level requirements of the IC-9700’s 10 MHz input.

-The GPSDO will lock in a very short period of time (less than 1 minute) once GPS antenna and power connections are made the unite t.
-The unit has a red LED on each of its outputs and the unit is GPS locked when the LEDs are on and not flashing.
+The GPSDO will lock in a very short period of time (less than 1 minute) once the GPS antenna and power connections are made the unite t.
+The unit has a red LED on each of its outputs, and the unit is GPS locked when the LEDs are on and not flashing.

 The last step in the setup process is to configure the IC-9700 to sync its reference frequency to the 10 MHz input.
 This is easily done in the IC-9700’s Set/Function Menu.